stshellletsski/stshellletsski.github.io/simon/readme.md

 CSS - I wanted to practice grid the most as I previously used only flex box model in my projects.
 I have learned that grid is capable of creating advanced layouts with minimal structural investment of containers, but lacks flex-ibility.
 I practised gradients animation and I am especially proud of my glowing words.
 I have invested a good few hours on CSS.

 JavaScript - I always claimed to be better at functionality than visual design.
 This project was a challenge.

-!WIP!
+If I have done it again, I would have:
+- Design and model whole logic first - my overconfidence caused me a headache.
+I underestimated the complexity of the project and limitations of JS.
+- Not used globals.
+- Better and cleaner design means better functional programming
+- First make it work, than make it work better Stupid!

+Summarising, I made a lot of mistakes, wasted ton of time, but such is the learning curve.

+### Who helped you?
+Whole coding was done by me, click sounds were provided for the project, background music: https://www.FesliyanStudios.com, title: Boss Time
+Others worth mentioning: My daughter for always believing in me, my wife for not interrupting too much, Piotr for being good friend.

+### How can I contact you?
+stshellletsski@gmail.com